 Payables to customers and counterparties primarily consist of customer credit balances related to the firm's prime brokerage activities.
 Payables to customers and counterparties are accounted for at cost plus accrued interest, which generally approximates fair value.
 While these payables are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 6 through 8.
-Had these payables been included in the firm's fair value hierarchy in level 2 as of December 2014.
-Interest on payables to customers and counterparties is recognized over the life of the transaction and included in "Interest expense."
+Had these payables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2015.
+Interest on payables to customers and counterparties is recognized over the life of the transaction.